AnusreeKS/Python/README.md

 Loops:for loops for iteration.while loops for condition-based repetition.
 Nested loops for multi-level iteration.

 Various problems like finding factorial, calculating required results from user input and categorising the results and printing the result, reversing a number, printing a required series etc are done with conditional and looping statements.

 ## Assignment 4 - Functions
-     This file contains code that is written to deeply understand the use of UserDefined Functions as well as Built -in Functions in python
+     This file contains code that is written to deeply understand the use of User Defined Functions as well as Built -in Functions in python

 ### Contents